zopefoundation/Zope/docs/zope2book/DTML.rst

 the difference?

 DTML Methods are used to carry out actions.
-They are *presentation* objects (as used in the vernacular of the `Using Basic Zope Objects`_ chapter).
+They are *presentation* objects (as used in the vernacular of the `Using Basic Zope Objects <BasicObjects.html>`_ chapter).
 If you want to render the properties or attributes of another object like a DTML Document or a Folder, you will use a DTML Method.
 DTML Methods do not have their own properties.

-DTML Documents are *content* objects (in the vernacular used in the chapter entitled `Using Basic Zope Objects`_).
+DTML Documents are *content* objects (in the vernacular used in the chapter entitled `Using Basic Zope Objects <BasicObjects.html>`_).
 If you want to create a "stand-alone" text document, you might create a DTML Document object to hold the text.
 DTML Document objects have their own *properties* (attributes),